PePoPiPu/Harvard-CS50/project/README.md

   font-weight: 200;
 }
 ```
 A line is set to appear once the page loads.
-This achieved by hiding it with:
+This achieved by firstly hiding it and making it appear after 0.5 seconds with:
 ```
     tl.from(content, { delay: .5, duration: 4, cssRule: {scaleX: 0}})
 ```